-4. Learn "Language Chunks"
+4. Learn "language chunks"

-If it's still unclear why you should learn in chunks versus word by word, think of how weird it would be to translate each word in "how's it going" then try to piece it together as a full phrase.
+If it's still unclear why you should learn in chunks verses word by word, think of how weird it would be to translate each word in "how's it going" then try to piece it together as a full phrase.
 Confusing, right?
-Also, trust on this one -- learning language in chunks speeds up the language learning process, and it can help you build a better understanding of these new words.
+Also, trust on this one -- learning a language in chunks speeds up the language learning process, and it can help you build a better understanding of these new words.

 By learning language in chunks you: